edulinq/quizgen/docs/styling.md

 A styling rule applies within the *block* it was declared in, and all children of that block.
-By default, any QuizGen document starts out in a default block (called the "root" block).
+By default, any QuizComp document starts out in a default block (called the "root" block).

 Further blocks can be explicitly defined by surrounding content with the `:::block` and `:::` notation (using the [Markdown container](https://ref.coddy.tech/markdown/markdown-custom-containers) extended syntax).